zen-mod/ZEN/docs/modules_list.md

 Makes the attached group patrol an area of the given radius with the selected behavior.

+## Promote To Zeus

+Assigns the attached player as a Zeus.

 ## Set Date

 Sets the current date (and time of day) in the mission.